 Proposal Budget Income Detail the expected source of the cash match recorded in the expenses table in the budget categories listed below.
 Include only income that specifically relates to the proposal.
 The Proposal Budget income must equal the Proposal Budget expenses. <Insert match sources in table provided>

 G – Attachments and Support Materials

+Complete the support materials list using the following definitions.

+Title: A few brief but descriptive words.
+Example: "Support Letter from John Doe".

+Description: (optional) Additional details about the support materials that may be helpful to staff or panelists.
+Identify any works or artists featured in the materials.
+For larger documents, please indicate page number for DCA credit statement and/or logo.

+File: The file selected from your computer.
+For uploaded materials only.
+The following sizes and formats are allowed.